outside the box

 These natural forces, which will always prevail, seem themselves to be latent in the movement of the artists’ facial muscles, and are revealed by the slo-mo cinematography.
 Rather than being hidden away from view, the video projection system sits on a shelf in the middle of the floor, forcing the viewer to negotiate its presence in order to watch the film.
 This storage system is bound up with plastic mesh, trapping the hardware inside a cell that is analogous to the flesh that traps us all.
 Nowhere is this imprisonment more in evidence than in the slow deterioration of our faces.

-The film screened in December 2013 as part of 'The Hand that Feeds' group show, One Cube or Two, Glasgow; showed as part of "Outside the Box', Paul Holmes's solo show, at Studio 21, Kolkata, June 2015; in a retrospective of his video work at the Little Cinema International Film Festival, Theatre for Experiments in New Technologies, Kolkata December 2017: and at Simply Beaming, HOPE, Engaru, Hokkaido, and Embassy Gallery, Edinburgh, June and July 2018.
+The film screened in December 2013 as part of 'The Hand that Feeds' group show, One Cube or Two, Glasgow; showed as part of "Outside the Box', Paul Holmes's solo show, at Studio 21, Kolkata, June 2015; in a retrospective of his video work at the Little Cinema International Film Festival, Theatre for Experiments in New Technologies, Kolkata December 2017: and at Simply Beaming, HOPE, Engaru, Hokkaido, Japan, June 2018.

 Thanks to Jamie Hare and Keith Bird - technical staff at UWS Ayr, where this project was shot.